Introducing Colourful Fun Embroidery!

 Will you be selling kits?

 Yes!
 Some of the projects will be available as kits, and these will only be available through my website.
 Preorder book and kit bundles include the Good Vibes hoop, the Snail Mail hoop and the Long Player hoop – click here to order.
 Other projects will be available after release.

 If you enjoyed reading this post, preorder your copy of Colourful Fun Embroidery today!

-Preorders will be posted out once the book has been released – the current release date is 30th August 2020.
-Hopefully this won’t be delayed due to Covid 19, so keeping everything crossed!
+Preorders will be posted out once the book has been released – the release date is 30th October 2020.

 If you have any comments or questions, please get in touch.
 I’d love to hear from you!